 BCI provides training on sustainable farming practices to over 2.3 million farmers in 23 countries.
 Cotton produced under this initiative dominates sustainable cotton output.

 GOTS and BCI both promote fair pay and safe workplace policies, however BCI also emphasizes creating learning opportunities for farmers and workers along the supply chain aiding in facilitating upskilling to improve both social and environmental conditions.

 While both GOTS and BCI consider the entire cotton production process, GOTS focuses on just organic cotton, while BCI focuses more broadly on sustainable cotton.
 This means that BCI farmers may still use GMO seed stock or pesticides within BCI’s sustainability standards, while these procedures would be in violation of GOTS standards.

-The Textile Exchange has reported that 80% of land used for organic cotton is rainfed, showing another huge advantage of organic.
+What’s more, 80% of land used for organic cotton is rainfed, showing another huge advantage of organic.

 It has also been noted in a report by the Changing Markets Foundation that BCI cotton is produced using a “mass balance” system meaning that it can be mixed with regular cotton throughout the supply chain.
 They also noted that BCI has been found to have produced over one fifth of its better cotton in Xinjiang, China, which is now known for enforced labour conditions.
 That, along with the allowed use of GMO seed stock and pesticides means that we definitely prefer GOTS cotton over BCI cotton.